connxio/docs/docs/integrations/transformation/code-components.md

   />
 </div>

 Internal upload management can be done in the *Code Components* page.
-You can access this either by clicking the "+" button seen in the codemapping transformation as seen above, or by navigating via the menu on the left-hand side where "Code Components" is one of the options as seen below.
+You can access this either by clicking the "+" button in the codemapping transformation as seen above, or by navigating via the menu on the left-hand side where "Code Components" is one of the options as seen below.
 From there you can create a new code component or edit existing components.

 <div style={{maxWidth: '400px'}}>
   <ThemedImage